Hunters Helping the Hungry meat processors to accept deer donations starting Sept. 1

 LINCOLN, Neb. – Hunters may begin donating deer to the Hunters Helping the Hungry (HHH) program Sept.
-1 at 18 processor locations around the state.
+1, the start of the archery deer season.
+Eight processors will be available around the state.
 Three additional processors will accept deer for the program starting Nov.
-11.
+14.

 Hunters pay no processing costs for deer accepted by processors for this donation-driven program.